lbastigk/Nebulite/doc/Commands.md

 #### `toString`

 ```
-Converts the current JSON value to a string.
+Converts the current JSON value to a string representation.
-Defaults to an empty string if no conversion is possible, but fails if the value is null.
+Usage: |asString -> {string}
-Usage: |toString -> {value:string}
+Either the value as string, or '[array]' or '{object}' or 'null'
 ```

 #### `toUpper`